MohsinRazaKhanSipra/EHR-django/README.md

 ﻿# DjangoEHR Project

 ## Welcome to the DjangoEHR project!
-This is a dummy README file!

 ## Table of Contents